MarcusMorba/starterkit-mustache-webdesignday/README.md

 Follow instructions as defined on the wiki: [https://github.com/pattern-lab/patternlab-node/wiki/Importing-Starterkits](https://github.com/pattern-lab/patternlab-node/wiki/Importing-Starterkits).

 * Sometimes users will run into file permissions issues.
 It's recommended to run all command prompts as administrator if you can.
+* The `clean` feature seems spotty at times.
+If it fails, delete the contents of your `source/` directory prior to load.

 #### Direct Downloads